stevomatthews/Spoon-Knife/srt-api-functions-test.md

 int srt_sendmsg2(SRTSOCKET u, const char* buf, int len, SRT_MSGCTRL *mctrl);
 ```

-Sends a payload to the remote party over a given socket.
+Sends a payload to a remote party over a given socket.

-Note that the way how this function works is determined by the mode set in
+The way this function works is determined by the mode set in options, and it has
-options and it is holding specific requirements:
+specific requirements:

-1. In file/stream mode, the payload is byte-based.
+1. In **file/stream mode**, the payload is byte-based.
 You are not required to
-mind the size of the data, although they are only guaranteed to be received
+know the size of the data, although they are only guaranteed to be received
-in the same order of bytes.
+in the same byte order.

-2. In file/message mode, the payload that you send using this function is
+2. In **file/message mode**, the payload that you send using this function is
 exactly a single message that you intend to be received as a whole.
 In
-other words, a single call to this function determines message's boundaries.
+other words, a single call to this function determines a message's boundaries.

-3. In live mode, you are only allowed to send up to the length of
+3. In **live mode**, you are only allowed to send up to the length of
 `SRTO_PAYLOADSIZE`, which can't be larger than 1456 bytes (1316 default).

 * `u`: Socket used to send.
 The socket must be connected for this operation.